shehanbandara/Capstone/index.md

 ## **_Our goal is to provide a means to transport golf equipment across the golf course with minimum strain and interaction from the user at a fair price point._**

-# Criteria, Constraints, & Specifications
+# Criteria & Constraints
-### We outlined criteria, constraints, and specifications which our solution would adhere to in MTE481's final report.
+### We outlined criteria and constraints which our solution would adhere to in MTE481's final report.
 These requirements along with how our solution meets them are outlined in the tables below.

 ## **Criteria**